 Special Assistant to the Director of the National Park Service

 Paul Daniel Smith is the Deputy Director of the National Park Service, with delegated authority to carry out the functions, duties, and responsibilities of the role of Director of the National Park Service.
-On January 24, 2018, Interior Secretary Ryan Zinke named Paul Daniel Smith the new Acting Director of the National Park Service.
-As Acting Director for the National Park Service, Smith oversees “some 20,000 National Park Service employees who protect 417 national parks.”
+On January 24, 2018, Interior Secretary Ryan Zinke named Smith the new Acting Director of the National Park Service, a role in which he oversees “some 20,000 National Park Service employees who protect 417 national parks.”